craneyliamnic/C-Sharp-Calculator/README.md

-# C-Sharp-Calculator
+<h1>WinForms Calculator</h1>
-This is a Calculator i propgrammed during an internship.
-Using WinForms and C#
+This is a calculator I programmed during an internship using WinForms and C#.
+Please note that I will not be updating or fixing any bugs because of that.